 “There has been a major accident on the A27 West of Arundel and the road is blocked in both directions.
 A car skidded into the path of an oncoming lorry and two men are believed to be dead.
 The lorry driver is uninjured.
 Another car plunged down a steep gulley but the driver has yet to be found.
 Police are appealing for witnesses and are asking the public to look out for this driver who may be injured.”

 The man sitting beside Anne-Marie made no comment.
 Is this the man the police are looking for she wondered?
-Was he somehow responsible for the accident and that’s why he left the scene?
-Best to play dumb.
+Was he somehow involved in the accident?
+Perhaps that’s why he left the scene?
+Best to play dumb, she thought.
 “Oh my goodness, how terrible, those poor men,” she said.

 They reached the A27 again in what seemed like no time at all.
 Traffic was queued back towards the accident, but fortunately, someone had the common sense to leave a gap so they were able to move out from their junction and continue their journey Eastbound.

 She noticed a helicopter searchlight shining erratically from above.
-“They’re probably searching for that missing man.”
+“They’re probably searching for that missing man,” she said.

 “What makes you think it was a man?” the stranger said.
 “It could just as easily be a woman?”
 Anne-Marie didn’t reply.

-“You’re right Anne-Marie, I don’t deliver cars: I deliver people.
-Unfortunately, the world we live in is in dire straits.
-So I deliver good people to safety and bad people to hell.”
-She watched him as he walked away again and wondered if she should call the police straight away.
+The man smiled.
+“No Anne-Marie, I don’t deliver cars: I deliver justice,” and with that he walked away.
+She watched him as he entered the service station and wondered if she should call the police straight away.
 She decided to wait and see who came to pick him up.
-She could then pass that information on.
+She could then pass that information on to the police.

 It was well after midnight by the time Anne-Marie pulled up outside her flat in Brighton.
 Alice, her partner, had waited up.
-“What’s that you’ve got?
-More junk I suppose,” Alice said looking at the number plates.
+“I’ve been worried about you,” she said.

-Where did you get this from anyway?
-No, wait, before you say, let me tell you my news.
+“Tell me all, but before you do, let me tell you my news.
 There’s been a bad accident on the A27.
-I’ve been worried you might have been caught up in it.
-The police were chasing two men who were believed to be people traffickers.
+I was worried you might have been caught up in it.
+The police were chasing two men who were known to be people traffickers.
 They befriend vulnerable young women and then force them into prostitution.
-Apparently, one of the men began shooting at the police so they had to pull right back.
-Then, out of nowhere, another car appeared on the scene and side-swiped the people traffickers swerving their car over to the other carriageway.
+One of the men began shooting at the police so they had to pull right back from the chase.
+Then, out of nowhere, another car appeared on the scene and side-swiped the people trafficker’s car causing it to swerve over onto the other carriageway.
 It was then hit by an oncoming lorry and both men were killed instantaneously.
-The police didn’t say anything about the man in the other car.”